• Skip to primary navigation

 The filling in these are the same as a regular cinnamon roll - melted butter, brown sugar and lots of cinnamon.
 And of course cream cheese icing had to be smoothed on top of these!
 There is no better topping for anything red velvet.

-• buttermilk - to give the tang that is found in red velvet cake.
+• Buttermilk - This is to give the tang that is found in red velvet cake.

 For the dough - mix yeast, sugar and warmed buttermilk together.
 Add in eggs and melted butter and mix.